emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 I also make a point to put myself in situations where I am forced to speak German and interact with locals rather than simply staying in the international bubble (and there's a great international bubble in Graz).
 And at those international bubble gatherings, I try to stick in the German-speaking groups even though there's always. the option to use English.

 I joined a gym, I go to "normal" meetups organized by locals instead of only international events, and I've used language exchange Facebook groups to find Austrians to exchange with in person — I try for at least one exchange each week.
-I also tell my partner's friends not to speak English when I'm around.
+I also tell my partner's friends not to switch to English when I'm around.

 I also took my first German class: a 3-week C1 level intensive course at the local university organized primarily for international students.
 The class is 100% in German and the teacher shamed me enough times for speaking English with some of the other students after class that I don't do it anymore (it was hilarious shaming, I love this teacher).